matthiasantierens/puppet-sonarqube/README.md

 }
 ```

+Be sure to use the full version number as demonstrated in this example.
-Check https://binaries.sonarsource.com/Distribution/ for a list of available plugins.
+Check https://binaries.sonarsource.com/Distribution/ and https://docs.sonarqube.org/latest/analysis/languages/overview/ for a list of available plugins.

 If the plugin is hosted on GitHub, then you only need to provide a GitHub identifier, which is essentially a combination of the GitHub username and project name: